 What Are the Clinical and Clerical Duties of a Medical Assistant?

-Medical assistants perform both and clerical tasks.
+Medical assistants perform both clinical and clerical tasks.
 A few are purely administrative while some are solely clinical.
 Others are a blend of each, health-related tasks with a clerical component.
 Let’s look at the most common.

 Triaging Phone Calls